sudvarma/upload/README.md

 # upload

 ## Requirements
+#### Functional Requirements
 1. Primary document owner should be able to upload a document to the service using signeasy app [P0]
 2. Permitted users should be able to view/download the document using the app [P0]
 3. Each user should be able to add a signature and upload the modified document [P0]
 4. Users associated with the document should be able to view/download the modified version [P0]
 5. Users associated with the document should be notified of changes [P1]
 6. Primary document owner should be able to upload via mail, or from alternate cloud storage [P1]

+#### Non-functional Requirements
+1. Latency to upload / download <= 4 seconds for 5 MB of file size for 95pc of customers
+2. scale to a concurrency of 1000 simultaneous uploads / downloads

 ## Basic MVP
 ![upload basic mvp (2)](https://user-images.githubusercontent.com/34787500/117582389-65813080-b11f-11eb-9ee6-bbfdeb21b849.png)